The fifteenth day of October. 76 days left in the year 2021.

-The business is booming and a lot of new positions are opened.
-If you think you have an entrepreneurial mindset and want to take an entrepreneurial project, you are most welcome to send me a note on hello (at) utpal (dot) me.
+At my work, hiring continues.
+If you have a growth mindset and want to take on an entrepreneurial project, you are most welcome to send me a note on hello (at) utpal (dot) me.

-I am going to continue consuming more Matcha green tea and hot water throughout the day.
+I am continuing to consume Matcha Green Tea and warm water throughout the day.

 I am reflecting on the fact that some things are within our control, and some aren’t.
 Still, we let unhappiness take the better of us.
 Can I do anything about it?
 Can I look at my work and life differently?
 Is it all worth it?